sailfishos/gst-omx/README.md

  * i420-color-conversion - uses the faster libI420colorconvert.so for video decoding on devices that have that blob present.

 Note the port indices and the hacks. component-name should point to your omx lib in /system.
 Components that use the I420 colour conversion should have the 'i420-color-conversion' hack added.

+Known issues:

+ * i420-color-conversion segfaults somewhere under hybris.
+It's not essential though, so just leave it out for now.
+ * Android native buffers aren't being used with the gst-droid EGL sink, as it's no longer compatible.